MicrosoftDocs/azure-docs/articles/container-apps/java-metrics-scale-with-keda.md

 ## Scale Log

-To view the KEDA scale logs, you can run the below query in `Logs`.
+To view the KEDA scale logs, you can run the query in `Logs`.

     ```kusto
     ContainerAppSystemLogs